Part 3 - Part 2

-It is only when one has been carelessly let down that we realize that the loudest voice offered nothing of substance.
+It is only when one has been recklessly let down, that we realize that the loudest voice in the room offered nothing of substance.

-Even then we can suffer bewilderment as to how and why our hopes and expectations were shattered by naively placing our trust in folk with whom we shouldn't.
+Even then we can suffer bewilderment as to how and why our hopes, and expectations, were shattered by naively placing trust in folk with whom we shouldn't.

 It is necessary to transcend self to become anything more.

-Yes, I can amass stacks of money while I am egotistical.
+I can accumulate stacks of money, while I am egotistical.
+Or become an

-Or become an industry leader by dint of corruption, manipulation, and intimidation.
+industry leader by dint of corruption, manipulation, and intimidation.
+Or . . .

 The answer is a resounding no.

-An egoist is standing on very thin ice.
+An egoist is standing on wafer thin ice.
 There is little supporting him.
-Save his inflated opinion of himself.
+Except his inflated opinion of himself.
 This applies equally to the fairer sex.

 In the absence of force an egoist depends on impressing others with how 'great' he is, to get his way.

-This works amazingly well in the presence of impressionable minds.
-But becomes a distinct liability in the eyes of one who understands how the Human mind achieves equitable objectives.
+becomes a distinct liability in the eyes of one who understands how the

-He needs support, understanding, and much association with others who are in charge of their egos to help him change his mindset from inwards to outwards, opening it, by degrees, to the big picture.
+An egoist needs support, understanding, and much association with others who are in charge of their egos to help him change his mindset from inwards to outwards, opening it by degree, to the big picture of sound relationships.

-The steel trap here is that this must be a decision one makes of his own volition.
+The steel trap here is that this must be a decision an egoist makes of his own volition.

-I have a precision metalworking machine-shop.
-Can you imagine the results I would get if the controls on these machines were neither accurate nor reliable?
+This author has a precision metalworking machine-shop.
+Imagine the product results he would get if the controls on these machines were neither accurate nor reliable?

-The results may be hilarious, or they could be downright life threatening.
+The results may be hilarious or they may be flat out life or limb threatening.

 One thing is for sure, they would not be satisfactory.

-Would we keep using such machines if the results were not predictable?
+Would you persistently use such machines, knowing the results were not predictable?

 Did you answer No!!?

-It makes no sense, but unpredictable is what we allow to happen when we are not Masters of our ego.
+It makes no sense, but unpredictable consequences are what we encourage to happen, when we are not Masters of our ego.

-Egotism plants the seeds of disorder and eventual havoc.
+Egotism sows, and cultivates, seeds of disorder and eventual havoc.

-We fare none the better by blindly trusting our leaders who would have us believe they are masters of their ego.
-Accepting unsatisfactory results, not knowing that we ourselves can engineer fitting solutions.
+We fare none the better, by blindly trusting leaders, who would have us believe that they are masters of their ego.
+Human Beings accept unsatisfactory results, quite oblivious to the fact that we ourselves can engineer fitting solutions.
 To any problem.

 Healthy egos are not blind.
 They see straight through incompetence and wrongdoing.

 Humans are Clever Creatures.
-But we need to learn how to take charge of our emotions.
-It rarely just happens.
+Albeit, to become competent problem solvers, it is imperative that we learn how to take charge of our Emotions.
+It rarely, if ever, just happens.

 A great place to start taking charge of self and building a healthy ego, is realizing which one of the two clubs in life we all belong.